 They travel to the foreign land and most of the time they like to study and are the most learned in their families.
 Revati nakshatra cannot keep anything secret for a long time.
 (And there is more to tell about this nakshatra).

-To see more about Revati and the subject Jyotish astrology and about Nakshatras – look at my other articles about Jyotish on this website and if you like to contact me – send me a mail please.
+An nakshatra has always four pada ‘s to make the outcome even more specific.
+To see more about Jyotish astrology and about Nakshatras – look at my other article about Jyotish on this website and if you like to contact me – mail or call me.